purag/shimmy/README.md

 # spackle
 Spackle is a module system for bash scripts.

-Spacklew ill dynamically namespace imported packages, so declared variables and functions will be accessible through the package prefix specified in the imported file.
+Spackle will dynamically namespace imported packages, so declared variables and functions will be accessible through the package prefix specified in the imported file.

-Spackle also supports package-private variables using a two-underscore prefix (`__private_varname`).
+Spackle also supports package-private declarations using a two-underscore prefix (`__private_varname`).

 ## Installation
 First, place spackle in your project's root: